 Such was the strength of Percy’s power – no one would ever take the word of a Parramatta Girl against an officer of the Child Welfare Department.

-Instead, they were thrown into Parramatta Girls’, where they would spend up to 12 months in the worst possible environment for a vulnerable child.
+These were teenage girls.
+Innocent, traumatised children who needed love, care and proper protection.
+Instead, they were thrown into Parramatta Girls Home where they would spend up to 12 months in the worst possible environment.

 Most adult survivors are now aged in their sixties and seventies.

 Their general health is poor and so is their dental hygiene.
-In fact many had teeth pulled out at Parramatta Girls Home.
+Many had teeth pulled out at Parramatta Girls Home.
 The government dentist couldn’t be bothered with fillings.

-Almost all of the survivors deal with some form of mental illness as a result of their trauma.
+Almost all of the women deal with some form of mental illness as a result of their trauma.

 Clients tell me their lives have been hard.
 They wish they could do something for their children.
-Maybe leave them a small inheritance when they pass.
-At least be able to have their funeral prepaid.
+Maybe leave them a small inheritance when they pass or at least be able to have their funeral prepaid.